synaptikad/de-code-/de-code-presentation-english.md

 ### A structural and collective response

-EXCODE proposes a radically new approach:
+de[code] proposes a radically new approach:

 - **A digital commons**: Shared resource, accessible to all, collectively enriched
 - **Open source**: Code, data, and methodology freely available and modifiable